-Union Pacific made operating department changes, which will be effective October 1.
+Union Pacific made multiple operating department appointments, which went into affect September 1.